Once upon a time there was a boy who sang as if God we're his ventriloquist.

 The boy and the dog hit the street, the only home that would have them.
 But it bonded them tighter than any roof could, and they made themselves a home without walls.

 Though both had been self-described lone wolves before, now, neither could see the logic in that.
-They were pack now; forever.
+They were a pack now, forever.

 Upon hearing his master's soulful song, the dog joined in too, with a sublime ear for harmony, and just the slightest hint of a German accent.

-It took a while, but eventually the dog and the boy came together, and by listening to each other, as pack members, they easily became one harmonious whole.
+The dog and the boy came together, and their voices took flight.
+By listening to each other, as pack members, they easily became one harmonious whole.
 They started a duet, loosely influenced by Simon & Garfunkel and Extreme.